andrewjcl/Notes/HTML.md

 CSS stands for Cascading Style Sheets.
 It is a style sheet language used for describing the presentation of a document written in a markup language such as HTML.
 CSS is designed to enable the separation of presentation and content, including layout, colours and fonts.
 Many webpages can share the same CSS file, improving consistency and easing workload.
-It also means a broswer can cache the CSS file on one page and then retreive that cache for all the pages on the site.
+It also means a browser can cache the CSS file on one page and then retreive that cache for all the pages on the site.

 CSS can be applied to a document in three ways.